pgadmin-org/pgadmin4/docs/en_US/storage_manager.rst

 Admin users can mark the shared storage as restricted to restrict non-admin users from deleting, uploading, adding, and renaming files/folders in shared storage by setting the restricted_access flag in config.

+*NOTE: You must ensure the directories specified are writeable by the user that the web server processes will be running as, e.g. apache or www-data.*

 Other Options
 *********************